Agriculture and sufficient freshwater

 Will farmers around Lauwersmeer get monitoring wells?

 For the saltwater monitoring network, we are assuming approximately 50 measuring points, around 40 of which will be located on farms.
-The monitoring wells will be located both in and around the lake.
-We will discuss with each farmer around the Lauwersmeer area where a monitoring well could be installed.
-To this end, we are planning informal discussions, during which we will look for a suitable location together.
+The monitoring wells will be located in and around the lake.
+We will discuss with each farmer around the lake Lauwersmeer area where a monitoring well could be installed.
+We are planning informal discussions, during which we will look for a suitable location together.
 These discussions will take place in the summer of 2025.
-Farmers will receive a letter from the water board about this.
+Farmers will receive a letter from the water authority about this.

 Can we retain freshwater in the hinterland for longer?

-Water is sometimes scarce.
-Think of hot, dry summers, which are becoming more common.
-To maintain sufficient water in every season, more measures are needed to retain water in the area for longer.
-We are investigating how we can retain water upstream (in higher areas) in order to better withstand dry periods.
-We are also already taking certain measures to achieve this, such as the use of pumping stations, weirs, and inlets to push water further into our area via smaller ditches and streams.
+Water is scarce at times.
+For example hot, dry summers are becoming more common.
+To have enough water in every season, more measures are needed to retain water in the area for longer.
+We are studying how we can retain water upstream (in higher areas) in order to better withstand dry periods.
+We are already taking certain measures to achieve this, such as the use of pumping stations, weirs, and inlets that push water further into our area through smaller ditches and streams.
 We can also allow ditches to meander more or deliberately make them shallower to drain the water more slowly.